 Making Candied Ginger

 Put it on a cookie sheet covered with a silicone baking mat or waxed paper.
-Put in a low (200 degree) over for an hour or two and then let cool.
+Put in a low (200 degree) oven for an hour or two and then let cool.
 Store in a covered container.
 Eat like candy whenever you get the graving for a bit of ginger.
 Or, whenever you get a bit of an upset stomach!
-It is a great anti nausea and anti gas therapy!
+It is a great anti-nausea and anti-gas therapy!

 If you want to make your own ginger syrup here is the easy recipe and directions.
 Honestly, this stuff is so good I think I will be making a double batch next time!
 And if you love the flavor of ginger you’ll love the gingersnap energy bars that I made!
 Delicious and healthy snack!

 - Ginger root, peeled and sliced thin.
 Approximately 1 cup

 - Put all ingredients into a medium sauce pan